 - Other conditions.

-Side Effects & SafetyPropionyl-L-carnitine is safe for most people when taken by mouth or given intravenously by a healthcare professional.
-It can cause nausea, vomiting, stomach pain, weakness, and chest pain (angina).
-It can also cause a "fishy" odor of the urine, breath, and sweat.
+Side Effects & SafetyPropionyl-L-carnitine is LIKELY SAFE for most people when taken by mouth or given with a needle in the vein by a healthcare professional.
+It can cause stomach upset, vomiting, stomach pain, diarrhea, weakness, back pain, chest infections, and chest pain (angina).
+It can also cause a "fishy" smell of the urine, breath, and sweat.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of propionyl-L-carnitine during pregnancy and breast-feeding.
 Stay on the safe side and avoid use.